KaiLinCV/linux_user_add/README.md

 ---
 ## Features

-- Adds a new user to the local Linux system
+- Adds a new user to the local Linux system.
-- Automatically generates a secure, random password
+- Automatically generates a secure, random 11 character length password.
-- Outputs the username, password, and hostname to the console for documentation
+- Outputs the username, password, and hostname to the console for documentation.
-- Enforces password change upon first login
+- Enforces password change upon first login.

 ---
 ## Script Content